Sewer Museum

 |---|---|

-The museum presents the history of sewage including the Senne River being moved underground in the 1800s, as well as environmental concerns regarding sewage and the work of égoutiers, or sewer workers, who work in underground sewage tunnels.
+The museum presents the history of sewage including the Senne River being moved underground in the 19th century, environmental concerns regarding sewage, and the work of égoutiers, or sewer workers, who work in underground sewage tunnels.
+Its entrance is located at the Anderlecht Gate, in a neoclassical former octroi pavilion designed by Auguste Payen, and can be accessed from Brussels-South railway station.

-The museum is housed in two neoclassical toll houses at the Anderlecht Gate.
-The buildings were constructed in the early 1830s and have remained standing even after the former tax system was abolished in 1860.[1][2]
+The museum is housed in the basement of one of the two neoclassical former octroi pavilions (French: pavillons d'octroi) at the Anderlecht Gate, with the other serving as a sewer workers' room.[4]
+The buildings, designed by the architect Auguste Payen, were constructed in 1836 and have remained standing even after the octroi was abolished in 1860.[1][3]

-The Sewer Museum presents history and operations of the approximately 350 kilometer network of underground brick tunnels carrying waste below the Brussels city center.
-Prior to the construction of the pipes in the 1800s, the Senne River flowed throughout the city center and collected sewage and waste.
-In 1865, 3500 people died in a cholera outbreak that was linked to the Senne River, and city authorities intensified efforts to move the river underground.[1]
-Approximately 45 kilometers of vaulted brick tunnels had been built by 1847, and approximately 110 kilometers of tunnels had been built by 1879.[1]
+The Sewer Museum presents the history and operations of the approximately 350 kilometer network of underground brick tunnels that carry waste below Brussels' city center.
+Prior to the construction of the pipes in the 19th century, the Senne River flowed throughout the city center and collected sewage and waste.
+In 1865, 3,500 people died in a cholera outbreak that was linked to the Senne, and city authorities intensified efforts to move the river underground.[1]
+Approximately 45 kilometers of vaulted brick tunnels were built by 1847, and approximately 110 kilometers of tunnels were built by 1879.[1]

-The museum hosts variety of exhibitions.
-In 2018, it solicited photographs of toilet graffiti from local residents for an exhibition titled "Protest in the Toilet" in honor of the 50 year anniversary of the May 1968 revolts in France and Belgium.[1]
+The museum hosts rotating exhibitions in addition to its main exhibits.
+In 2018, it solicited photographs of toilet graffiti from local residents for an exhibition titled "Protest in the Toilet" in honor of the 50th anniversary of the May 1968 revolts in France and Belgium.[1]
 Museum curator Aude Hendrick said, "We want to reveal the secrets of these intimate public places [...]
-We don’t want to censor anything."[1]
-In 2023, an exhibit dedicated to rats opened at the museum.[3]
+We don't want to censor anything."[1]
+In 2023, an exhibit dedicated to rats opened at the museum.[5]

 In November 2023, Bill Gates visited the museum to commemorate World Toilet Day.
 He wrote, "It stinks and there are rats" in an Instagram caption that went on to praise the museum for highlighting sewers.[6][7]
 This led to a marked increase in attendance at the Sewer Museum.[8]